ella-mo/dlfinalproject2025/README.md

 # accuracy_list.txt, accuracy.txt
 contains the list of accuracies from running /code with a sample size of 20 and 200 CNN modules.

-# AI_use.md
-contains links for AI use transcripts.

 # bank_array_regions.csv
 This is taken directly from the data paper.
 This was used for /neuron_activations so as to only preprocess .nwb files that had neuronal data from areas CIT or AIT.
 Note: we ultimately only used data from area AIT.